 In general terms, competition is the process of rivalry between firms, where each market participant is constrained in its price and output decisions by the activity of other market participants.
-The Trade Practices Tribunal, now the Australian Competition Tribunal (Tribunal), stated that:
+The Tribunal stated that:

 In our view effective competition requires both that prices should be flexible, reflecting the forces of demand and supply, and that there should be independent rivalry in all dimensions of the price-product-service packages offered to consumers and customers.